fsprojects/Paket/README.md

       <td><a href="docs/content/index.fsx">docs/content/index.fsx</a></td>
       <td><p>Use this file to provide a narrative overview of your project.
       You can write actual, executable F# code in this file.
-Additionally, you may use MarkDown comments.
+Additionally, you may use Markdown comments.
 As part of the build process, this file (along with any other <code>*.fsx</code> or <code>*.md</code> files in the <a href="../../tree/master/docs/content">docs/content</a> directory) will be processed into HTML documentation.
 There is also a build target to deploy the generated documentation to a GitHub pages branch (assuming